 The advertising, public relations, and marketing industry makes consumers aware of products and services.
 Film school graduates in this industry usually work full time in an office environment, collaborating with a team of other creators.

 The music industry produces albums, concerts, and music videos for public consumption.
-A film school graduate working in the music industry might conceptualize, produce, or film music videos or capture live performances.
+A film school graduate working in the music industry might conceptualize, produce, and/or film music videos or capture live performances.

 - Freelance and Independent Artists